Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial10.md

 In the next investigation, you will learn how to manipulate text using the **awk** utility.

-## Investigation 2: Using The AWK Utility
+## Investigation 2: Using the awk Utility

 In this investigation, you will learn how to use the awk utility to manipulate text and generate reports.